 33+ Countries, 13000+ teams.

-This is the home of the VRC in Australasia.
+This is the home of the VRC in New Zealand.
 Here you will find information on how to get involved in the exciting world of robotics competitions and when and where to find them.

 A VEX competition is an event where robots play against each other in a match of skill.
 The robots do not damage each other.